Neeqstock/Eyerpheus/readme.md

 ## The Eyerpheus Project

 This is the result of the work for my Master Thesis in Computer Engineering at "Università di Pavia", Italy.
+Eyerpheus is a collection of design experiments about gaze controlled Virtual Digital Music Instruments (DMIs).

+Among them, the main one is [**Netytar**](https://vision.unipv.it/research/netytar/), a DMI completely designed for gaze interaction.
+Its interface consists of an array of colored dots connected by lines, and can be described as isomorphic (the geometrical shape of a sequence is transposition-independent).
-This project includes [**Netytar**](https://vision.unipv.it/research/netytar/) described in the paper [Davanzo, N., Dondi, P., Mosconi, M., & Porta, M. (2018).
-Playing Music with the Eyes Through an Isomorphic Interface](https://dl.acm.org/citation.cfm?id=3206350) presented at ETRA COGAIN '18.
-Warsaw, Poland, 14-17 Jun 2018.
+A complete description can be found in the paper [Davanzo, N., Dondi, P., Mosconi, M., & Porta, M. (2018).
+Playing Music with the Eyes Through an Isomorphic Interface](https://dl.acm.org/citation.cfm?id=3206350) presented at [ETRA COGAIN '18](http://cogain2018.cogain.org/), Warsaw, Poland, 14-17 Jun 2018.
 Please cite this article if you use this prject for your research.

 ### Requisites
 -	Windows operating system (tested on Windows 10.
 Not available for Linux :( still not supported by Tobii eyetrackers)